-If you're looking for the best baby gifts, the best baby toys engage them, focusing on the contrast they are able to see or the sounds and movements they can make themselves.
+The best baby toys engage them, focusing on the contrast they are able to see or the sounds and movements they can make themselves.

 “Infants are really learning about their place in the world, so the best toys give them some sense of feedback,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”
-She cited the classic baby rattle as a good example. “'I hit this and it moves’ is the beginning of having a sense of their place in the world.”
+She cited the classic baby rattle as a good example. “'I hit this and it moves is the beginning of having a sense of their place in the world.”

-“We tend to shy away from toys that are technological or lighting up and flashing, just because of the overstimulation that they provide,” said Marie Conti, the head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
+“We tend to shy away from toys that are technological or lighting up and flashing, just because of the overstimulation that they provide,” said Marie Conti, head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.

-To quickly jump to the category you're looking for, click on the links below or keep scrolling to see all 29.
+These are the best gifts for baby boys and girls, according to child development experts.
+To quickly jump to the category you're looking for, click on the links below or keep scrolling to see all 50.

 - Best books for babies

 Capture all the nicknames you call your baby with this personalized onesie.

 This gift set includes a blanket, rattle, footed pajamas and a hat, all wrapped in an adorable, reusable felt basket.